subvertnormality/mosaic/README.md

 ##### Adding Trig Masks

 You can quickly add trig masks to your sequence by shift pressing (hold K3) the desired step on the sequencer on the channel edit page.
 Remember to asign a note mask, velocity mask and length mask to hear your desired note!
+You can also quickly remove notes this way.

 ##### Adding Melodic Notes over Harmony and Drums